 As late as pHossible

 Trediberri’s vineyards (Rocche, Torriglione, Berri, and Vicoforte Bricco Mollea) are rarely fertilised, cover crop is encouraged, and the vines are never hedged.
-While this method incurs some additional labour (braiding the canopy and managing disease pressure) the additional lateral growth (crowding the fruit zone) and larger berries often brought about by hedging is more of a concern.
+Instead, the apical shoot is ‘rolled’, creating a braid-like structure.
+Laborious though it may be, proponents argue that vines trellised this way attain physiological ripeness faster, at lower sugar levels, than fruit born of hedged vines.
+It is said that trimming the apical shoot triggers a hormonal response which favours vegetative growth.
 Harvest takes place as late as pH allows and while acknowledging the importance of phenolic ripeness, analysis of pH informs picking time at Trediberri.
 Though ‘freshness’ is of great importance, microbiological must health motivates Nicks pH-centric decision making.
 At this stage in their business, Trediberri simply cannot afford to lose a harvest and so clean ferments and stable wines are of the utmost importance.
 Interestingly, above their plots in Rocche (with plantings from 89,61, and 51), Nick can see vines belonging to Maria Teresa Mascarello and Roberto Voerzio.
 Mascarello has never hedged, nor does she fertilise often, conversely Voerzio harvests early, hedges his vines and fertilises frequently.
 Although the two are juxtaposed, it is their clear vision and decisive strategy Nick admires, a conviction he aspires to emulate.

 Nick likes young wines, enjoying fresh, primary fruit and seeking wines that while complex and enthralling are vivacious and pure.
 While maintaining a preference for spontaneous, native ferment, the same level of sensible flexibility is employed in the winery as is applied elsewhere.
 While aiming to kickstart the ferment with a pied de cuve, usually prepared 3-4 days before harvest, Nick has in the past inoculated when ferment conditions are less than ideal.